19 Digital Advertising Acronyms for Nonprofits

 13. DSP: Demand Side Platform

 Nonprofit organizations typically don’t place ads directly on sites or search engines.
-Instead, ad placement gets traditionally accomplished through a third-party service called a demand-side platform (DSP).
+Instead, ad placement is traditionally accomplished through a third-party service called a demand-side platform (DSP).

 14. RTB: Real-Time Bidding